Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 Eu nunca acreditei no Diabo―como nunca acreditei em Deus.

-Jámais o disse alto, ou o escrevi nas gazetas, para não descontentar os poderes publicos, encarregados de manter o respeito por taes entidades: mas que existam estes dois personagens, velhos como a Substancia, rivaes bonacheirões, fazendo-se mutuamente pirraças amaveis,―um de barbas nevadas e tunica azul, na toilette do antigo Jove, habitando os altos luminosos, entre uma côrte mais complicada que a de Luiz XIV; e o outro enfarruscado e manhoso, ornado de cornos, vivendo nas chammas inferiores, n'uma imitação burgueza do pitoresco Plutão―não acredito.
+mas que existam estes dois personagens, velhos como a Substancia, rivaes bonacheirões, fazendo-se mutuamente pirraças amaveis,―um de barbas nevadas e tunica azul, na toilette do antigo Jove, habitando os altos luminosos, entre uma côrte mais complicada que a de Luiz XIV; e o outro enfarruscado e manhoso, ornado de cornos, vivendo nas chammas inferiores, n'uma imitação burgueza do pitoresco Plutão―não acredito.

-I never said it aloud, nor wrote it in the newspapers, to avoid displeasing the powers that be, who are tasked with maintaining respect for such entities: but I do believe that these two characters exist, as old as Substance, friendly rivals, playfully teasing each other—one with snow-white beard and a blue robe, in the style of ancient Jupiter, residing in the upper lights, among a court more complex than Louis XIV's; and the other, shaggy and cunning, adorned with horns, living in the lower flames, a bourgeois imitation of the picturesque Pluto—I do not believe.
+but that these two characters exist, as old as Substance, good-natured rivals, making each other amiable pranks―one with snowy beards and a blue tunic, in the toilet of the ancient Jove, inhabiting the luminous heights, among a court more complicated than that of Louis XIV; and the other, shabby and cunning, adorned with horns, living in the lower flames, in a bourgeois imitation of the picturesque Pluto―I do not believe it.

 Não, não acredito!

-No, I do not believe!
+No, I do not believe it!

 Céo e Inferno são concepções sociaes para uso da plebe―e eu pertenço á classe-média.

-Rezo, é verdade, a Nossa Senhora das Dôres: porque, assim como pedi o favor do senhor doutor para passar no meu acto; assim como, para obter os meus vinte mil reis, implorei a benevolencia do senhor deputado; igualmente para me subtrahir á tisica, á angina, á navalha de ponta, á febre que vem da sargeta, á casca de laranja escorregadia onde se quebra a perna, a outros males publicos, necessito ter uma protecção extra-humana.
+assim como, para obter os meus vinte mil reis, implorei a benevolencia do senhor deputado; igualmente para me subtrahir á tisica, á angina, á navalha de ponta, á febre que vem da sargeta, á casca de laranja escorregadia onde se quebra a perna, a outros males publicos, necessito ter uma protecção extra-humana.

-I pray, it is true, to Our Lady of Sorrows: for just as I asked the favor of the doctor sir to pass my exam; just as, to obtain my twenty thousand francs, I pleaded the benevolence of the gentleman member of parliament; equally, to be spared from tuberculosis, angina, the razor's edge, the fever that comes from the slippery orange peel where a leg breaks, and other public evils, I need divine protection.
+just as, to obtain my twenty thousand reis, I implored the deputy's benevolence; likewise to escape from tuberculosis, angina, the sharp razor, the fever that comes from the scleroderma, the slippery orange peel where one breaks a leg, other public evils, I need extra-human protection.

 Ou pelo rapa-pé ou pelo incensador o homem prudente deve ir fazendo assim uma serie de sabias adulações desde a Arcada até ao Paraiso.